SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/create.md

 ### Style

-In the **Style** category you can define the look and feel of the form.
-You can among other things set the number of columns, placement of field names, borders, background, font color/size and form size.
+Select **Style** from the left menu to define the look and feel of the form.
+For example, set the number of columns, placement of field names, borders, background, font color/size, and form size.

-The preview on the right is updated automatically when you change any settings.
+The preview on the right updates automatically when you change any settings.
 If you do not specify the height and width of the form, the form will automatically adapt to the screen size (desktop, tablet or mobile).

 > [!TIP]
 > You can add a progress bar to the form, so the user can see how much is left to fill in.
 Click the check box next to **Progress bar color**, and select a color.
 The progress bar is displayed at the bottom of the form.
 See also [Create multi-page forms](#multi-page).

-### Activate double opt-in
+### Activate double opt-in (optional)

-Double opt-in is an extra step in the form submission process, where a person has to confirm their email address to complete their form submission.
-They get an email with a link they must click to confirm that the email address is correct.
+Double opt-in is an extra step in the form submission process that will guarantee that people submit the correct email address.

-> [!NOTE]
-> The link is valid for 30 minutes by default.

-Using the double opt-in feature will guarantee that people submit the right email address.
-This means that your mailing list will be more reliable, which will help raise the opening rates of your mailings.
-As an added bonus, you won't have to spend time correcting spelling mistakes in email addresses or deleting email addresses that do not exist.
-And it also will help you in your effort to stay GDPR-compliant.

 Watch this video to learn how to use the double opt-in feature on your web form (video length - 3:45) or follow the steps below.